amalla4/amalla4.github.io/README.md

 Parkville, MD

 IT professional with a background in technology services, software engineering, and IT operations.
 Proven expertise in managing technology service desks, developing and maintaining IT systems, and providing technical support.
 Experienced in collaborating with cross-functional teams to drive improvements and resolve technical issues.
-Currently looking for opportunities to leverage my knowledge in computer science and software engineering to deliver solutions and enhance operational efficiency.
+Looking for opportunities in software engineering.

 ## SKILLS
 - Software Engineering (Data Structures, Algorithms, Operating Systems, Version Control, Database Management)